XRPLF/xrpl-dev-portal/blog/2024/clio-2.2.0.md

 To check the current voting status of these amendments on Mainnet, see the [XRPL Amendments Dashboard](https://livenet.xrpl.org/amendments).

 ## Database Migration

 If you are currently running Clio 1.0.4 or earlier and upgrading, you must perform a database migration to properly support NFT data.
-Instructions for the migration are described https://github.com/XRPLF/clio/tree/clio_migrator%402.0.0
+See the [`clio_migrator` branch](https://github.com/XRPLF/clio/tree/clio_migrator%402.0.0) and its README for instructions.

 ## Install / Upgrade